Celebrities partner with Habitat to reflect on what home should be

 Drew and Jonathan Scott talk about what home means to them and why having a safe, decent and affordable place to live is something everyone deserves.

-Jenna shares shares a message for the New Year about how home is her safe space and why that is something every single person deserves.
+Jenna shares that home is her safe space and why she believes having a home is something every single person deserves.